ginstrom/paladin-novel/manuscript/chapter-15.md

 "I understand," he whispered, so quietly that only the goddess could hear.

 Instead of the full healing power he might have channeled, Gond let only a gentle warmth flow through his hands.
 Not the blazing light that could mend bones and restore life, but a softer radiance that eased pain and brought peace.
 The old woman's labored breathing grew easier, the lines of suffering smoothing from her face.
+The scent of sickness faded, replaced by something cleaner—like wildflowers after rain.

 "Better?" he asked gently.